discoveryjs/jora/docs/articles/group.md

 # Grouping: `group()` method

-The `group()` method in Jora allows you to group data in arrays based on specified properties or computed values.
+The `group()` method allows to group elements of arrays based on specified properties or computed values.
 The method returns an array of objects containing a `key` and a `value` property.
 The `key` represents the grouping criterion, and the `value` is an array of unique input elements associated with that key.
 Note that keys can be any value, even an object.

-The `group()` method can take two optional parameters:
+The `group()` method takes parameters:

-1. A function that defines the grouping key.
+- `keyGetter` – A function that defines the grouping key.
-2. A mapping function for the value (optional).

-When the second parameter is omitted, the mapping function defaults to `=> $`, which means the input element itself will be used as the value.
+- `valueGetter` (optional) – A mapping function for the value.
+When omitted, defaults to `=> $`, which means the input element itself will be used as the value.

-In this article, we'll explore various examples of using the `group()` method in Jora to group data in different ways.

 ## Syntax